You’ve probably scrolled past it a dozen times without knowing what to call it.

 Work with small pieces, not big chunks.
 Apply the lightest color to random pieces throughout each section.

-Don’t follow a pattern.
-Skip around some pieces near your face, some in the back, some on top.
+Skip around, go near your face, hit the back, and mix it up.
 Let it process according to the box instructions, then rinse and dry completely.

 Step 3: Apply Your Medium Shade

 Place this color in random sections throughout your hair.
-Some pieces should overlap slightly with the lighter sections.
-Don’t just fill in gaps.
-Process, rinse, and dry.
+Let some pieces overlap slightly with the lighter sections you already did.
+Process, rinse, and dry before moving on.

-Hairstylists Advice: Do a strand test first and start conservatively.
-Recruit a friend to help with the back sections.
+One thing I wish someone had told me earlier: do a strand test first and ask a friend to help with the back sections.
+It genuinely makes a difference.

 Maintaining Tips